Alicia Cervantes: Club career

 In June 2020, Cervantes was transferred to Guadalajara.

-In January 2022, IFFHS recognized Cervantes as the top first-division scorer in the world in 2021.
+In January 2022, IFFHS recognized Cervantes as the top first-division scorer in the world in 2021, alongside Lucie Martínková.

-International goals
+International career

+Cervantes was selected to represent Mexico at the 2023 Pan American Games held in Santiago, Chile, where the Mexican squad went undefeated to won the gold medal for the first time in their history at the Pan American Games, defeating Chile 1–0.

 Personal life

 Despite making her professional debut with Guadalajara's rivals Atlas, Cervantes stated that she has always been a Guadalajara supporter, thus being able to play for her favorite team in 2020 when she was transferred to the Chivas.